 A guidebook series is planned under the common name “Den Danske Klosterrute” (Danish text, maps 1:50.000) from the publishing houses Unitas, Copenhagen (vol. 1-6) and Eksistensen, Copenhagen (vol. 7 -), www.Eksistensen.dk.

-So far, seven volumes have been released, guiding the reader through
+So far, nine volumes have been released, guiding the reader through

 1. The Danish-German borderlands up to the town of Ribe and along the southwest Jutland coastal mudflats (2. ed.
 2007),